 This post will help you determine your website's main navigation by:

+We think this process is not only helpful after you've kicked off the website process, but even as early as when writing a website design RFP for your new project.
 If you're looking for someone to help you think through the main navigation strategy for your website, feel free to reach out and we would be excited to have a conversation about what makes the most sense for your organization.

 A website’s navigation structure should clearly lay out: